vuejs/v2.vuejs.org/source/guide/components.md

 `<content>` elements have a special attribute, `select`, which expects a CSS selector.
 You can have multiple `<content>` insertion points with different `select` attributes, and each of them will be replaced by the elements matching that selector from the original content.

+<p class="tip">Starting in 0.11.6, `<content>` selectors can only match top-level children of the host node.
+This keeps the behavior consistent with the Shadow DOM spec and avoids accidentally selecting unwanted nodes in nested transclusions.</p>

 Template for `multi-insertion-component`:

 ``` html